ValenteCisneros/ValenteCisneros/README.md

 - 👋 Hi, I’m @ValenteCisneros
 - 👀 I’m interested in learning better ways to improve industry processes with codes
-- 🌱 I’m currently learning Elixir, html, css and js.
+- 🌱 I’m currently learning Go, Swift and Julia
-- 💞️ I’m looking to collaborate on projects related ...
 - 📫 How to reach me: gmail// valecisne10@gmail.com  linkedin// linkedin.com/in/valente-cisneros-283a6618b
 - 😄 Pronouns: he/him